mahmutulucan/everything_about_sufism/CONTRIBUTING.md

 Now, make your changes in the new branch.
 Be sure to follow the coding style of the project and write clear, concise commit messages explaining the purpose of your changes.

 ### 4. Test Your Changes
-Make sure your changes work as expected by running tests and verifying the functionality locally.
-If you’ve added new features or fixed bugs, remember to write tests for them as well.
+There might not be tests in place yet, but it is highly recommended to add tests when introducing new features or bug fixes.
+You can reach out to the project owner for guidance on the testing framework and how to write tests for the project.

 ### 5. Commit Your Changes
 Once you're satisfied with your changes, commit them.
 Ensure your commit message is clear and follows this structure: